-Without complicating the subject too much, and engaging in a discussion which may generate results that are inapplicable in the context of the common tools possessed by a retail trader, we can identify three variables in the equation that determines how risky a hypothetical forex portfolio is.
+Without complicating the subject too much, and engaging in a discussion which may generate results that are inapplicable in the context of the common tools possessed by a retail trader, we can identify three variables in the relative risk ratio equation that determines how risky a hypothetical forex portfolio is.
 By risk, we focus on the maximum drawdown our portfolio may have to survive, if matters don’t progress in the anticipated direction.
 The variables in question are leverage, trade size, and volatility.
 Since the total return is dependent on leverage and trade size (both of which are determined by the trader), and on the volatility of the initiated trade (which is unknown, and determined by the market), it is not difficult to see that these three provide a simple yet effective definition of risk.

 Proceeding from the above reasoning we can reach at a mathematical description of the risk assumed in a forex portfolio.
 It is important that our forex portfolio not be heavily skewed toward any currency pair.
 For instance, the distribution of currency pairs is more like 60% EURUSD, and 40% USDJPY, and not 90% USDJPY, and %10 USDCHF.